sharvinbala/junit/README.md

 [![Build Status](https://travis-ci.org/sharvinbala/junit.svg?branch=master)](https://travis-ci.org/sharvinbala/junit)
 #Software Construction & Configuration
 This is a group project by Team 02 of Software Construction and Configuration in UTAR.
-We've cloned this project from TEAMMATES.
+We've cloned this project from JUnit.
 This project is only for assignment purpose only.

 Team members: